-In four-hour increments — in between preschool drop-offs, play dates and laundry — Lodge slowly but surely built his company, E. C. Knox (using the initials of his two sons) and designed his diaper bag.
-In the fall of 2017, his “Ellison” diaper bag hit the shelves of Barneys New York.
+In four-hour increments — in between preschool drop-offs, play dates and laundry — Lodge slowly but surely built his company, E. C. Knox (using the initials of his two children) and designed his diaper bag.

-Lodge acknowledges, obviously, few of us actually need any of the things included in “baby gear” marketed to both moms and dads.
+Lodge realizes, too, that few of us actually need any of the things included in “baby gear” marketed to both moms and dads.
 “We could just throw shit into a backpack and call it a day,” he jokes.

-Lodge says one of the most gratifying parts of building his company from the ground up is the example he’s setting for his boys, ages 6 and 4.
-Though juggling full time parenting with managing a startup company hasn’t been easy, Lodge hopes his boys take to heart that they shouldn’t sell themselves short if they have an idea they want to bring to fruition.
+Lodge says one of the most gratifying parts of building his company from the ground up is the example he’s setting for his kids, ages 8 and 6.
+Though juggling full time parenting with managing a startup company hasn’t been easy, Lodge hopes his children take to heart that they shouldn’t sell themselves short if they have an idea they want to bring to fruition.
 And he wants them to know that people are willing to help you along the way, when you are spearheading a new challenge.